 There are no other games using an orange card.
 Apart from the two cards used in soccer, there are green, white, blue, and black cards.

-You may have heard the commentators say that the decision should have been an orange card offense, but it is kind of phrase which really means ‘I have no idea’ – was it a yellow or a red.
+You may have heard the commentators say that the decision should have been an orange card offense, but it’s the kind of phrase which really means ‘I have no idea’ – was it a yellow or a red.

 With so many rules in soccer, there are rules that just a matter of opinion.
 There is a grey area and sometimes it depends on what referee there is at the game.
 On another day the decision may have gone the other way.

 Own Team Bias

-When you are watching your team play soccer and there is a foul that normally results in a red card.
+When you’re watching your team play soccer and there is a foul that normally results in a red card.
 Your friends shout ‘red card!’, you, on the other hand, you know the player should be sent off and not wanting to be too bias! you shout ‘orange card’!

-Those who have never heard of an orange card, will say ‘what?’.
+Those who’ve never heard of an orange card, will say ‘what?’.
 You can carry the joke on a tell them it’s a new thing!
 Of course, it’s just friendly joking and wishful thinking, that your player won’t be sent off.